The Mambo Kings Beautiful Maria of My Soul Book Review

 The final harbinger was the ending, in which the author inserts himself equally a character (polite and small and self-effacing!) who helps to tie up the last few strands of the narrative.
 It read as obnoxious.
 Really, really not recommended.

-...more thanThe book is the story of the beautiful honey interest from The Mambo Kings Sing Songs Of Love.
+The book is the story of the beautiful honey interest from The Mambo Kings Sing Songs Of Love.
 It that book she was a peripheral but important character in that she was the inspiration for a hitting vocal, the championship of which is Beautiful Maria Of My Soul, written by Nestor Castillo, one of two brothers who are the focus

-Bravo Hijuelos!!
-I apartment out LOVED this book!
-For the first time in a long fourth dimension finishing a volume left me sorry it was over.
-What am I going to read next that will become down that smoothly?The book is the story of the beautiful love interest from The Mambo Kings Sing Songs Of Love.
+The book is the story of the beautiful love interest from The Mambo Kings Sing Songs Of Love.
 Information technology that volume she was a peripheral just important character in that she was the inspiration for a hit song, the title of which is Beautiful Maria Of My Soul, written by Nestor Castillo, ane of two brothers who are the focus of Mambo Kings.
 She is a beauty of mythical quality and the volume indeed has a mythical air almost it.
 She, for example, is rarely, maybe never, referred to equally Maria, she is e'er Beautiful Maria in the narrative.

 Beautiful Maria Of My Soul starts with Maria leaving the small village in Cuban countryside where she was born and going to Havana, and as mundane every bit that sounds, I was hooked from the first sentence.
 The book is the story of a long journey that as a reader nosotros can take with her.
 Hijuelos is a very practiced and clever author.
 He mingles real events and personalities (even himself!) into the story and creates a novel that takes on life.
 The one criticism that a lot of readers seem to take is the somewhat graphic sex scenes.
 They didn't bother me at all and Hijuelos, speaking every bit himself in the novel and referring to this affair says they are "...presented with a redeeming romantic touch."
 I concord.

-...moreSurprisingly, I actually enjoyed reading nearly the beginnings of the Mambo Kings, about dear struck Nestor and arr
+Surprisingly, I actually enjoyed reading nearly the beginnings of the Mambo Kings, about dear struck Nestor and arr

-Halfway thru the reading of this novel, I had to drop it and run to the computer and open itunes where I proceeded to listen to The Mambo Kings for what may have been the first time in my life.
-My interest was picqued.
-I didn't buy this book to learn about the Mambo Kings.
-I got it crusade the subject field matter appealed to me.
-Maria, a Cuban woman so cute, she inspired a hit song...Surprisingly, I actually enjoyed reading about the beginnings of the Mambo Kings, about love struck Nestor and arrogant, flashy Cesar Castillo.
+Surprisingly, I actually enjoyed reading about the beginnings of the Mambo Kings, about love struck Nestor and arrogant, flashy Cesar Castillo.
 However, this novel is about Maria who inspired the song, Beautiful Maria of My Soul and her life before, during, and later on The Mambo Kings.
 Information technology'south a story about a country girl who is dealt many bad hands every bit her family unit seems to drib expressionless around her, a naive daughter who flees to the nightlife of Havana, a woman then beautiful she can go no respite from the greedy easily and minds of lusty men, and a love story that lives on forever thru the lines of a vocal.

 The beloved story is lamentable.
 Maria turns away poor Nestor and his muscial dreams for an immediate life of luxury and wealth.
 If she had only had a little faith...
 Every bit Nestor becomes successful in America, Maria decides to make one last try at rekindling their romance.
 Annihilation could happen..